 Health professional schools increasingly emphasize the role of racial and structural inequities in shaping health outcomes.
 But does a factual understanding of the social determinants of health lead practitioners to question unjust social structures?
 How do we design curricula that teach students to recognize and challenge racial inequities?
 What can history and the humanities add to this conversation?

 This symposium will bring together a variety of practitioners and educators who have begun to address these questions at Duke and beyond.
-It is open to all who care about finding better strategies to offer meaningful racial equity education for health professionals.
-Time will be provided for panels highlighting recent innovations, as well as roundtables to identify existing opportunities and barriers.
-This will be an opportunity to share ideas and develop networks.
+It is designed for faculty and staff who want to find better strategies for meaningful racial equity education for health professionals.
+Presentations will highlight recent innovations and roundtables will provide the chance to discuss existing opportunities and challenges.
+This symposium will be a time for sharing ideas and developing networks as we explore putting knowledge into practice.

 Hosted by Trent Center for Bioethics, Humanities & History of Medicine